Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 Whilst the function was working the yarn producer name was not pulling through from the database, on closer insepction of my code I found that I had misspelt the key name so corrected this and then all the infromation was moving to and from the database correcty.

 ### Navbar
+Hamburger icon was not working.
+This was due to an error in the javascript that I had written for it I had passed the element the wrong id, once this was corrected then the function workd.
+This then threw another glitch as it was showing an error on the home page where the burger was not present as such I wrapped the function within an if statement so that the function could only be called whe the burger was present on the page.

+### Heroku app not connected to Database
+During testing it came to light that the Heroku app was not connected to the Mongo database this was probably due to the earlier error with the Mongo URI in the registration function.To over come this I re-entered the details needed into the config vars and the app and database are now able to connect.

 [Back to Top](#table-of-contents)
 ## Deployment